 "I am not too happy with the set-up of the car at the moment, but we will work on it overnight and hopefully improve for tomorrow".

-Throughout the afternoon, plenty of aspirin tablets are circulating in the pit lane.
+Plenty of aspirin tablets are circulating in the pit lane throughout the afternoon.
 Many people are struck with sudden headaches.
-It is a sickness that does not certainly involve Flavio Briatore, who is very motivated for the car by his Renault team:
+It is a sickness that does not certainly involve Flavio Briatore, who is very motivated for the performance of the Renault car:

 "Ferrari honestly surprised me.
 We are continuing to progress regardless.
 We want to push off the podium one of the three teams that was ahead of us in 2003.
 There are tensions within some teams whilst we are beginning to enjoy ourselves".

-On the other hand, Bernie Ecclestone is smiling whilst commenting the free-practice session.
+Bernie Ecclestone is smiling when asked to comment the free-practice sessions.
 The English manager jokingly declares:

 "The first probes have landed on Mars.
 We will also bring Formula 1 then when possible".

-The patron is in great form after quickly recovering from a 24-hour flight and 11 of time difference.
+The patron is in great form after quickly recovering from a 24-hour flight from Italy to Melbourne:

 "I continue to do this job because I enjoy it.
 It is not like I need the money".

 Formula 1 is in good health.
-51.000 spectators pay the Thursday ticket to only ask an autograph to the drivers who were still on holiday.
-80.000 assist the free-practice sessions on Friday 5th March 2004.
-The longest championship starts in the meantime.
+51.000 spectators pay the Thursday ticket to only ask an autograph to the drivers, who were still on holiday.
+80.000 assist the free-practice sessions on Friday 5 March 2004.
+In the meantime, the longest championship is about to start.
 There are new circuits, talks are ongoing with other circuit organizers and the pace between manufacturer is almost there.
 In terms of predictions, Ecclestone previously bet on Räikkönen.
-Do you still stick with him after Ferrari’s exploit?
+Do you still stick with him after Ferrari's exploit?

 "This championship will go to the most reliable team.
 I will say more: it is possible to win the title without winning a single race".